bparanj/crystal/electronics/components/capacitor.md

 By addressing these problems, capacitors play a role in ensuring the proper functioning, efficiency, and reliability of electronic circuits in a wide range of applications.

-### What is a Capacitor?

 A capacitor is a passive electronic component that stores and releases electrical energy in a circuit.
 It consists of two conductive plates separated by an insulating material called a dielectric.
 When a voltage is applied across the plates, an electric field is created, allowing the capacitor to store electrical charge.

-### Structure of a Capacitor

-1. Plates: Two conductive plates (often made of metal).
-2. Dielectric: An insulating material between the plates (such as ceramic, film, electrolytic, or mica).

 ### Why is a Capacitor Needed?